MeisterNewman/Conway/README.md

 The program was developed and tested in Ubuntu 18.04.
 It may be compatible with Windows, but it probably isn't.
 The changes to fix it, however, should be minor.

+Instructions:
+Arrow keys move window.
+Space pauses/resumes iteration.
+Scroll wheel zooms in/out.
+Left click changes the cursor cell.
+Right click randomizes a block of cells around the cursor.

+Window may be resized by dragging on edges, if OS supports it.

+Planned future features:
+Standardizing game clock speed, and adding clockspeed adjustment controls.